carlosdarras/currency_converter/README.md

 - Change your working directory to the newly cloned repository: `cd currency_converter`.
 - Install the project dependencies using the following command.
 This will download all the required packages and libraries: `flutter pub get`.
 - run project with `flutter run` This command will build and run the Flutter app on your selected platform.

+# BLoC Design Pattern

+### Introduction

+The **BLoC (Business Logic Component) design pattern** is a robust architectural approach for building Flutter applications.
+It's designed to *enhance* the *scalability* and *maintainability* of applications by **separating business logic from the presentation layer**.
+This README provides an overview of the BLoC pattern, why you should consider using it, and how to adapt it to suit the specific requirements of your application.

+### Key Benefits
+- **Separation of Concerns**
+  BLoC enforces a clear separation of concerns within your codebase, distinguishing three primary components: the User Interface (UI), the BLoC (housing business logic), and the
+  Data Layer (managing data retrieval and storage).